 Whether you inherited something that needs a lot of work or if you’ve fallen a bit behind on home improvements, it’s no problem.
 You can still sell a house in bad condition.
 But how you choose to sell a house in poor condition depends on your personal goals, timeline, and financial situation.
-In this guide, we’ll help you determine what kind of condition your home is in, figure out the best bang-for-your-buck repairs you can make, and how to find the right buyer.

 A habitable house with several flaws and repair issues may receive a “fair condition” rating from a home inspector, but potential buyers and agents may still view it as in poor condition.
 A “visible repairs needed” house has less severe flaws than a totally uninhabitable house.
 These flaws include:

 If your home needs visible repairs, you may need to reduce the listing price or make significant seller’s concessions in order to close.